RichardByrne95/CI-MS4-TuckIn/README.md

 -   'f-strings' were replaced with the '.format' method for Stripe's webhook handlers that were used in the lectures, as 500 errors were frequently occurring when using 'f-strings'.
 Stripe also uses the '.format' method in their example code in the [Stripe Docs](https://stripe.com/docs/webhooks/build).

--   While there are measure in place throughout the project to ensure the validity of the address inputted by the user, a user can still place an order with a false or disingenuous address.
-In a production website, full address verification provided by the Google Places API that is behind a paywall would be used to prevent this from happening.
+-   While there are measures in place throughout the project to ensure the validity of the address inputted by the user, a user can still place an order with a false or disingenuous address.
+In a production website, full address verification provided by the Google Places API services that are behind a paywall would be used to prevent this from happening.

--   In rare circumstances, a restaurant with a 5 star rating may display 6 stars, and a restaurant with a 3 star rating may only display 4 stars.
-The cause of these issues is yet unknown as they are difficult to replicate on a consistent basis.
+-   In rare circumstances, a restaurant with a 5 star rating displayed 6 stars, and a restaurant with a 3 star rating might only display 4 stars.
+The cause of these issues was eventually found to an error in the rendering logic of the stars.
+More details can be found in the commit messages regarding this issue.

 ## Testing